nicomorgado/D-Frenzzo/README.md

 ### Returning VisitorGoals:

-* As a Returning Visitor, I want to see various pets, so that I can pick from.
+* As a Returning Visitor, I want to see various knives, so that I can choose from.
-* As a Returning Visitor, I want to see information about animals, so that I can learn about each animal and make a prudent decision.
+* As a Returning Visitor, I want to see information about the knives, so that I can learn about them and make a informed decision.
-* As a Returning Visitor, I want to find a way to get in contact with the organization, so that I can ask additional questions or send a request about a particular animal.
+* As a Returning Visitor, I want to find a way to get in contact with the Start-up, so that I can ask additional questions or send a request about a particular knive.
-* As a Returning Visitor, I want to find community links, so that I can learn more about the organization.

 ### Frequent Visitor Goals:
-* As a Frequent User, I want to check whether there are any changes with available animals, so I can make a choice which animal to adopt.
+* As a Frequent User, I want to check whether there are any changes with new knives, so I can get a new knive.
-* As a Frequent User, I want to have options for the reason to contact the company, so I can get an explicit answer to my email.

 ## Features